60 Killer Facts about Mt. Kilimanjaro

 Umbwe Gate in Kilimanjaro National Park

-• The national park encompasses the entire mountain plus six montane forest corridors around it.
+36. The national park encompasses the entire mountain and has six montane forest corridors.
 These forests act as a buffer zone to the mountain.

 A cluster of tents on the side of Kilimanjaro